 Section 1.
-The regular meetings of The Society shall be held on the third Monday of every month except December and January, at a time and location determined by the Board of Directors.
+The regular meetings of The Society shall be held every month except December and January, at a time and location determined by the Board of Directors.

 Section 2.
 The regular meetings in November shall be known as the annual meeting and shall be for the purpose of electing officers.

 Section 3.
 Special meetings may be called by the President or by any two members of the Board of Directors or by a written request from any 5 members of The Society.
 The purpose of the special meeting shall be stated in the announcement.
 Except in cases of emergency, at least seven days’ notice must be given.

 Section 4.
 At least 5 members of The Society in good standing shall constitute a quorum.